DepressionSeasonal affective disorder

 Depression in Women

 Puberty.While both boys and girls have similar rates of depression before puberty, girls have twice the risk for depression once they reach puberty.
-In addition to hormonal factors, sociocultural factors may also affect the development of depression in girls in this age group.
+Hormonal and sociocultural factors may affect the development of depression in girls in this age group.

 Menstruation.Many women experience mood changes around the time of menstruation but a small percentage of women suffer from premenstrual dysphoric disorder, a specific type of depression that accompanies premenstrual syndrome.

-Pregnancy and Childbirth.Hormonal fluctuations that occur during and after pregnancy, especially when combined with relationship stresses and anxiety, can contribute to depression.
-Postpartum depression is a severe depression (sometimes accompanied by psychosis) that occurs within the first year after giving birth.
+Pregnancy and Childbirth.Hormonal fluctuations and other physical changes that occur during and after pregnancy, especially when combined with relationship stress and anxiety, can contribute to depression.
+Postpartum depression is a severe depression (sometimes accompanied by psychotic symptoms) that occurs within the first year after giving birth.
 It may be due in part to the rapid decline of reproductive hormones that accompany childbirth.
 First-time mothers are particularly susceptible.
 Studies suggest that women are at greater risk for postpartum depression if they have a personal or family history of depression.
 Miscarriage also poses a risk for depression.